nhabbash/ml-data-streaming/training/README.md

 trainer.fit(model, dm)
 trainer.test(ckpt_path="best")
 ```
-### Logging
+## Logging
 Logging is provided by [Weights and Biases](https://wandb.ai/).
 You can check the current dashboard for this project [here](https://wandb.ai/dodicin/mlops-project).

-### Utilities
+## Utilities
 * Jupyter Notebook for interactive testing under [`testing.ipynb`](testing.ipynb)
 * Unit tests for the model and the dataloader under [`tests.py`](tests.py)
 * CLI training script under [`train.py`](train.py) (use `python train.py -h` for the arguments)
-* Training configurations under [`config/`](config) to be run with the command `python train.py --json config/test_run_config.json`.
+* Training configurations under [`config/`](config) to be run with the training script `python train.py --json config/test_run_config.json`.
 Note that using the configuration overrides the other arguments passed to the script.
 The configuration has to have the following fields:

 ```sh
   * gpu: bool           # Train on GPU or not